Top 15 Venture Capital Firms Investing in Finance

 11. International Finance Corporation

-The International Finance Corporation (IFC) is the private sector investment arm of the World Bank Group.
-Since 1956, it has operated as a unique hybrid, combining the functions of a venture capital and private equity firm with a mission to advance economic development.
+International Finance Corporation (IFC) is the private sector investment arm of the World Bank Group.
+It operates as a private equity and venture capital firm dedicated to supporting businesses in developing countries.

-- Investment stages: Seed, early-stage, late-stage venture, private equity, and debt
+- Investment stages: Seed, early to late stage venture, private equity, and debt

 - Industries of focus: Finance, financial services, and funding platforms